 Smallpdf vs PDF24 at a glance

 Smallpdf is the more polished subscription-style product with storage and signing layers.
 PDF24 is the stronger free-catalog option with a separate desktop path for fully local work.
-PDF Processor sits differently: a simpler browser-first local workflow for supported core tasks.
+Private PDF Editor sits differently: a simpler browser-first local workflow for supported core tasks.

 |---|---|---|---|